 - Assessment criteria and evidence for determining subsidy non-disclosure

 - Outcome of assessment

-There are a number of household income limits and rent assessment rules that FACS uses to determine if a tenant is eligible for a rent subsidy and if so, how much rent they will pay.
-FACS determines a tenant’s eligibility for a rent subsidy by considering their household’s gross assessable income, household size, the age of household members and household income limits (or thresholds).
+There are a number of household income limits and rent assessment rules that DCJ uses to determine if a tenant is eligible for a rent subsidy and, if so, how much rent they will pay.
+DCJ determines a tenant’s eligibility for a rent subsidy by considering their household’s gross assessable income, household size, the age of household members and household income limits (or thresholds).